AI functions#

 connector.name=ai

-The AI functions all use the ai schema name.
+The AI functions are available with the ai schema name.
 For the preceding example, the functions use the llm.ai catalog and schema prefix.

-To avoid needing to reference the functions using their fully qualified name, you can configure the sql.path SQL environment property in the config.properties file to include the catalog and schema prefix:
+To avoid needing to reference the functions with their fully qualified name, configure the sql.path SQL environment property in the config.properties file to include the catalog and schema prefix:

 sql.path=llm.ai